Kick-My-Bot/slate/source/index.html.md

 }
 ```

 This option corresponds to the name of the project on the back office, which the questions in the FAQ section will be synchronized with.
-Usually provided by Kick My Bot.
+Usually provided by KMB Labs.
 <aside class="warning">
 Highly Recommended
 </aside>